Most future-referring verbs convey more than just future meaning

 In both of these cases, the grammatical form of the future-expressing verb (with will) is the same: readers are able to understand the right meaning from the context and/or their general knowledge of the world.
 In some other cases, however, English grammar does give some help.
 The absence of will in the following helps to ensure that neither a prediction nor a promise is being expressed:

 (b) The Director is meeting the Finance Manager tomorrow.

 The special meaning of this future-expressing verb (in the “present continuous” tense) might be described as arrangement-reporting.

 All of these different uses of future-expressing verbs illustrate what I mean by “types of future meaning”.
 There are many others in English.
 In this post I aim to identify those that seem the most important in professional writing, highlighting linguistic differences between them.
 For other Guinlist posts that touch on English tense usage, see 76.
 Tenses of Citation Verbs and 171.
 Aspects of the Past Perfect Tense.

 FUTURE MEANINGS IN PROFESSIONAL WRITING

 Predicted futures are usually outside the control of the person predicting them.
-They are quite common in professional writing, but must be based on good evidence – past experience or scientific data – rather than mere faith.
+They are quite common in professional writing, but are usually based on good evidence – past experience or scientific data – rather than mere faith.
 The following is a more faith-based prediction that would not be likely in professional writing:

 (c) The world will end next July.